 Other music related engagements have included among others, conducting lecture recitals at leading universities in the United States, Europe and Asia as well as serving on international panels of adjudicators at music festivals such as the ‘Hong Kong Schools Music and Speech Festival’, one of the largest of its kind in the world, in 2011, 2016 and 2021.

-Tanya Ekanayaka's compositions have also been featured and discussed on many international media, among them, BBC Radio World Service, BBC Radio Asian Network, BBC Radio 3, BBC World News Television, Naxos Classical Spotlight, New York Public Radio and ABC Radio (Australia).
+Tanya Ekanayaka's compositions have been featured and discussed on many international media, among them, BBC Radio World Service, BBC Radio Asian Network, BBC Radio 3, BBC World News Television, Naxos Classical Spotlight, New York Public Radio, Japanese Broadcasting Radio (NHK) and ABC Radio (Australia).

 From 2012 to 2014, Tanya Ekanayaka also developed a pioneering music composition project on a purely voluntary basis aimed at empowering traumatised as well as underprivileged Sri Lankan children and youth recovering from the civil war that ravaged the nation for thirty years.